 Frequently Asked Questions (FAQs)

-How much time do I need at Rock of Cashel?
+How much time to spend at Rock of Cashel?

 You can plan for a minimum of 1-2 hours at the Rock of Cashel, but be flexible as you might want to spend more time here.